renovatebot/renovate/docs/usage/configuration-options.md

 ### headers

 You can provide `headers` object that includes fields to be forwarded to the HTTP request headers.
-By default, all headers starting with "X-" are allowed, see [allowedHeaders](self-hosted-configuration.md#allowedHeaders) to configure more permitted headers.
+By default, all headers starting with "X-" are allowed, a bot administrator may configure an override for [allowedHeaders](self-hosted-configuration.md#allowedHeaders) to configure more permitted headers.

 Example: